surajDahal007/JS-Mini-Projects/README.md

 # JS-Mini-Projects

-Each folder contains HTML & JS which is capable of performing specific task.
+Each folder contains a javascript project.
+Feel free to check it out.